M.A. Counselling Psychology

 - Emotionally Focused Therapy

 - Circle of Security Parenting

 - Steps to Freedom

-- Christian Counselling (on request)
+- Clergy & Christian identity (on request)

 “We are all people like everyone else, sometimes we are good and sometimes we are bad.
 When we get stuck in negative thoughts or feelings about ourselves or other people we can ask for help to relearn that we are all people like everyone else…”